-The Singapore haze is unfortunately back, mamas.
-While we don’t want to alarm you, we think it’s important to know how to keep your family safe so here’s our ultimate guide on fighting the haze.
-We bring you info on where to check for hourly updates on Singapore’s air quality, what the haze readings mean (PM 2.5 vs PSI), what to do when the haze is bad, and practical advice on making your home as clean and safe as possible, including information on air purifiers, HEPA filters, indoor plants that fight air pollution, and where to find special masks.
+When there is haze, it’s important to know how to keep your family safe from air pollution especially if you have anyone who is particularly sensitive, so here’s our ultimate guide to dealing with the haze.
+We bring you info on where to check for hourly updates on Singapore’s air quality, what the haze readings mean (PM2.5 vs PSI), what to do when the haze is bad, and practical advice on making your home as safe as possible, including information on air purifiers, HEPA filters, indoor plants that may help fight air pollution, and where to find N95 masks.

 What is haze?

 Haze is a form of air pollution often caused by forest fires in Southeast Asia, which arise when open burning is carried out to clear land for agricultural purposes.
 This air pollution or haze is made worse by dry seasons, changes in wind direction, and when there is little or no rain in Singapore.